yuyang339/cs140e-21spr/labs/11-vm/README.md

      `data_abort_vector`.
 Right now it's not implemented, so it will just check the faulting address is the expected one and reboot.
+  4. Note: you may well not have defined the trampoline for `data_abort_vector` in `libpi/src/interrupts-asm.S`: you can do that, or you could drop in ours:  `staff-objs/interrupts-asm.o`.

 A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a